Audit trails and compliance

 Audit records cannot be:

-* Modified after creation
+* Modified after creation.

-* Deleted by users
+* Deleted by users.

-* Backdated
+* Backdated.

 ### What Verify doesn't do

-* Replace your ticketing system
+* Replace your ticketing or change-management system.

-* Provide runtime audit logs
+* Provide runtime audit logs (request-level access, API call audits).

-* Track infrastructure changes
+* Track infrastructure or configuration changes outside source control.

-* Monitor production access
+* Monitor production access or data handling.

 ### See also